-- Become a full member from only $70 per annum and enjoy additional benefits including discounted room and ski field rates, access to members’ accommodation, and two free summer nights each year.
+- Become a full member For only $100 per family, $70 for adults, or $50 for children/students you get discounted rooms and ski passes, free ski equipment, access to members’ accommodation, and two free summer nights each year.

 - Become a friend for free, we’ll keep you updated with our newsletter (see side bar).

-The Tukino Alpine Sports Club is one of only three lodges at Tukino Ski Field, situated at 1684m, on the remote eastern slopes of Mt Ruapehu.
+The Tukino Alpine Sports Club is one of only three lodges at Tukino Ski Field, and is situated at 1700m, on the remote eastern slopes of Mt Ruapehu.

 We exist to provide affordable and comfortable accommodation on the mountain for our members.